SoulHarsh007/CachyOS-Wiki/src/content/docs/installation/boot_managers.md

 ### Cons
 - Does not support BIOS systems.
-- Slightly slower due to the autodetection feature.
+- Slightly slower due to the auto-detection feature.

 ### Recommendation
 rEFInd is the recommended boot manager for booting with multiple operating systems.